 The four-story, 88-room Hampton Inn & Suites will be the first new hotel to be built in Hood River since 1997.
 Catering to both the business and leisure traveller, the hotel’s freeway visibility, waterfront location, on-property amenities, access to downtown shopping and restaurants, coupled with Hilton’s worldwide sales and marketing, assure its competitive positioning.
-In 2011, Hampton was the #1 franchise in the world according to Entrepreneur magazine.
+Entrepreneur magazine has ranked Hampton the #1 franchise in the world annually since 2011.

 A mixed-use 20,000 square foot, commercial building will contain a restaurant & bar, retail and office space.